 A Balkans Peace Park Project is working towards the creation of a park extending across the borders of Albania, Montenegro, and Kosovo and has taken a lead in recent years in encouraging sustainable and ecologically sensitive tourism in and around Theth (for example by funding the marking of footpaths)

-Llogara or Llogora National Park is a national park in Albania declared since 1966 by the Albanian Government.
-The park covers an area of 1,010 hectares (2,500 acres) and protects the forests on the north side of the Llogara Pass between a height from 470 to 2,018 m (1,542 to 6,621 ft) above sea level.
+Llogara or Llogora National Park is a national park in Albania declared that gain its status in 1966.
+The park covers an area of 1,010 hectares (2,500 acres) and protects the forests on the north side of the Llogara Pass between a height of 470 to 2,018 m (1,542 to 6,621 ft) above sea level.

-In the park can be found many black pine (Pinus nigra) trees, Bosnian Pines (Pinus heldreichii), Bulgarian fir, (Abies borisii-sign) and ash trees (Fraxinus).
+In the park can be found much black pine (Pinus nigra) trees, Bosnian Pines (Pinus heldreichii), Bulgarian fir, (Abies borisii-sign), and ash trees (Fraxinus).
 Air currents around the area have caused trees to bend in many interesting shapes, like the Pisha e Flamurit.

-Voskopoja is a touristic village located about 21 km from Korca.
+Voskopoja is a tourist village located about 21 km from Korca.
 The main characteristics of Voskopoja are clean air, fresh & curative water.
 During winter you can practice the ski sport.